mkotsollaris/mkotsollaris.github.io/content/blog/CWV/index.md

 ## Introduction to Core Web Vitals

 Core web vitals are a set of performance indicators that are used to measure the performance of a web page.
-Google and other search engines use these to determine the quality of a web page.
+Google and other search engines use these to determine the quality of a web page and apply their search rankings.
 As of now, we have 3 core web vitals:

 - **Largest Contentful Paint (LCP)**